maldoinc/wireup/docs/pages/integrations/fastapi.md

     service_modules=[
         # Top level module containing service registrations.
         services,
-        # Include the integration if you require `fastapi.Request` in Wireup.
+        # Include the integration if you require `fastapi.Request` in Wireup services.
         wireup.integration.fastapi
     ],
     # Expose parameters to Wireup as necessary.